suites-dev/docs.suites.dev/docs/developer-guide/unit-tests/index.md

 Effective unit testing is essential for maintaining high-quality code in applications built with dependency injection.
 This section explores how Suites provides specialized tools and patterns to make testing DI-based applications more efficient, consistent, and maintainable.

+**Before diving into the specifics of unit testing with Suites, we highly recommend exploring our guide on [Design for Testability](../design-for-testability/index.md).
+Understanding these core principles will significantly enhance your ability to write effective and maintainable tests, as Suites is designed to work best with well-structured, testable code.**

 <div class="in-this-section">

 ### In This Section